MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

  > [!NOTE]
  > Setting up Private Endpoint requires [configuring DNS](/azure/private-link/private-endpoint-dns), We support [Azure Private DNS zone](/azure/dns/private-dns-privatednszone) setup only.
 Custom DNS server isn't supported.

-## Dependencies for VNet deployment

-### Network Security Groups configuration
+## Network Security Groups configuration

 [Network Security Groups (NSG)](/azure/virtual-network/security-overview) provide the ability to control network access within a VNet.
+They must be configured for Azure Data Explorer to work.

+### Configuration of Network Security Groups using Subnet delegation

-Azure Data Explorer automatically applies the following required network security rules.
-For Azure Data Explorer to operate using the [subnet delegation](/azure/virtual-network/subnet-delegation-overview) mechanism, before creating the cluster in the subnet, you must delegate the subnet to **Microsoft.Kusto/clusters** .
+It's highly recommended for Azure Data Explorer to operate using the [subnet delegation](/azure/virtual-network/subnet-delegation-overview) mechanism.
+Before creating the cluster in the subnet, you must delegate the subnet to **Microsoft.Kusto/clusters**.

- > [!NOTE]
- > By enabling subnet delegation on the Azure Data Explorer cluster's subnet, you enable the service to define its pre-conditions for deployment in the form of Network Intent Policies.
+By enabling subnet delegation on the Azure Data Explorer cluster's subnet, you enable the service to define its pre-conditions for deployment in the form of Network Intent Policies.
 When creating the cluster in the subnet, the NSG configurations mentioned in the following sections are automatically created for you.

+### Alternative: Manual configuration of network security groups

+The alternative to using subnet delegation is to manually configure the NSG.
+Per default, deploying an Azure Data Explorer into a virtual network enforces subnet delegation for "Microsoft.Kusto/clusters" to be configured.
+Opting out of this requirement is possible using the [Preview features blade](https://portal.azure.com/#blade/Microsoft_Azure_Resources/PreviewFeaturesBlade).

+ > [!WARNING]
+ > Setting up the NSG rules for ADX manually is not trivial and requires to constantly monitor this documentation page for changes.
+It is highly recommended to use subnet delegation with ADX or consider using a [Private Endpoint](security-network-private-endpoint.md) based solution.

 #### Inbound NSG configuration